 Stay connected: If you would like to learn more about the Vanderbilt Microbiome Initiative, stay connected by using the contact form to the right or contacting the leadership team directly.

 Support nonprofit research and education: If you are interested in supporting the nonprofit research and education programs of the Vanderbilt Microbiome Initiative (501c3), please email the director, Dr. Seth Bordenstein, or click here for a tax-deductible gift today.
-We appreciate all of your support.
 Our extensive COVID19 coverage is free to all readers & media.
 See our Donate page on the top menu bar for suggested donation levels.

 Vanderbilt Research News highlighting VMI’s role in becoming a standard for other microbiology research and education programs: December, 19,2019